What age/breed are the dogs up for rehoming?

 What criteria must I meet to rehome a dog?

-You must live within a 50 mile radius of either of our training centres (Southern Centre – Midhurst, West Sussex or Midlands Centre – Osgathorpe, Leicestershire).
-You must have permission to keep animals from a landlord if you rent your property, if you work full time you must be able to prove how you can care for the dog whilst you are at work, you must have access to a suitable outdoor area to toilet/exercise the dog.
+You must live within a 50 mile radius of our training centre (Midlands Centre – Osgathorpe, Leicestershire).
+You must have permission to keep animals from a landlord if you rent your property.
+If you work full time you must be able to prove how you can care for the dog whilst you are at work, as Canine Partners does not advocate dogs being left for more than 4 hours in any 24-hour period.
+You must have access to a suitable outdoor area to toilet/exercise the dog.

 How does the rehoming process work/ how long will I wait?